Recovery after training: The best supplements

 1. Muscle repair and growth: The damaged muscle fibers are repaired and strengthened – this leads to muscle growth (hypertrophy)

-2. Glycogen replenishment: Energy stores are refilled
+2. Glycogen replenishment: The energy stores are refilled

 3. Hormone balance: The ratio between anabolic (building) and catabolic (breaking down) hormones normalizes